Marutovsky/rock-paper-scissors/README.md

 Rock Paper Scissors project from The Odin Project

 Main goal is to make rock-paper-scissors game using JavaScript<br>
-At first the game will be played in console, later I will make simple GUI
+At first the game was played in the console, for now it has simple GUI to play.